Code of Conduct and Guidelines for Encouraged Behavior

 Possible Disciplinary Steps for Violations

 The conference will log each violation in a secure location only accessible by the Core Safety Team.
 The Core Safety Team may choose to take action based upon a report of harassment.
 Disciplinary Actions are organized into three levels based upon the severity of the violation.
 These Actions include but are not limited to:

 a) Monitoring the individual in question, pulling the individual aside to discuss the violation, and/or issuing verbal warnings.

 - For example:

-An attendee makes an off-color remark about the Holocaust that another participant finds offensive.
-A member of the Safety Committee pulls the individual aside to ask for greater sensitivity and awareness in future discussions.
-Members of the Safety Committee choose to monitor the attendee’s behavior for the rest of the conference.
+An attendee makes an off-color remark that another participant finds offensive.
+A member of the Safety Team pulls the individual aside to ask for greater sensitivity and awareness in future discussions.
+Members of the Safety Team choose to monitor the attendee’s behavior for the rest of the conference.